 Extension #11: Ninja Outreach

 One way to make it easier is through Ninja Outreach.
-This extension shows you all of the email addresses associated with a given domain.
+This SEO Chrome extension shows you the email addresses associated with a given domain.

 Once you find a relevant site that you want to approach for a backlink opportunity, you can get their contact information through a click of a button and start crafting your custom email.